Polytoria/Docs/docs/objects/values/NumberValue.md

 ---
 title: NumberValue
-description: NumberValue is a ValueBase that stores numbers.
+description: NumberValue is a ValueBase that stores floats.
 icon: polytoria/NumberValue
 weight: 10
 ---

 # NumberValue

-:polytoria-NumberValue: NumberValue is a ValueBase that stores numbers.
+:polytoria-NumberValue: NumberValue is a ValueBase that stores floats.

 {{ inherits("ValueBase") }}